Aliijjn/MineBlasters/README.md

 ## Videos: 📷

-** There might be some weird artefacts in the videos, this is because they're compressed to stay under 10MB ** ** These videos show an older build, with worse performance **
+** There might be some weird artefacts in the videos, this is because they're compressed to stay under 10MB **

+** These videos show an older build, with worse performance **
-### You spawn in an abandoned mine, armed with nothing but a revolver and some ammo
+### You spawn in an abandoned mine, armed with nothing but a revolver
 https://github.com/user-attachments/assets/2e4c1ef2-9157-462f-9dcc-9db2b0661544

 ### Explore the mine to find crates that contain precious ammo